 mute the sound of the explosion or report resulting from the firing of

-(t) It is unlawful for any person to take or attempt to take any species of wildlife or parts thereof, intentionally or wantonly allow a dog to
+(t) It is unlawful for any person to take or attempt to take any species of wildlife or parts thereof, or allow a dog to

 hunt, within or upon the land of another, or upon waters flowing over or

 standing on the land of another, or to knowingly shoot a gun or bow and arrow device at any wildlife physically on or flying over the property of another without first obtaining permission from

 the owner or the owner's designee.
 For the purposes of this Section, the owner's designee means anyone who the owner designates in a written authorization and the authorization must contain (i) the legal or common description of property for which such authority is given, (ii) the extent that the owner's designee is authorized to make decisions regarding who is allowed to take or attempt to take any species of wildlife or parts thereof, and (iii) the owner's notarized signature.
 Before enforcing this